SaiNageswarS/Omnishell/README.md

 # Omnishell

 Modern shell combining the flexibility of graphical interface with the power of shell.
-Works with mac and linux.
+Works with mac, linux and windows.

 ## Intro
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=dWsTyO2ROds" target="_blank">